alxwen711/cdc_diabetes_prediction/CONTRIBUTING.md

 * We recommend that you create a Git branch for each pull request (PR).
 * New code should follow the tidyverse [style guide](http://style.tidyverse.org) or PEP8 [style guide](https://www.python.org/dev/peps/pep-0008/).

+## Updating environment and docker image

+Instructions for how to update the environment/docker image can be found in `README.md`

 ## Code of Conduct

 Please note that this project is released with a [Contributor Code of